PoliTOcean/EVA_2025/rasp_setup/Camera static link.md

 ```

 📌 **Make sure you adjust the `ID_PATH` values** to the correct ones from your own system.
-the ATTR{index}=="0" is to make sure we are selecting the right interface of the camera
+the ATTR{index}=="0" is to make sure we are selecting the right interface of the camera, for the DWE camera the index is 2 to use H.264

 ---